nxnote/nxnote.github.io/_manuals/2025-10-31-How to use NXNote.markdown

 ---
 layout: manual
-title:  "NXNOTE version 2.0 published"
+title:  "How to use note function"
 date:   2025-10-24
 categories: [Product, AI, SAP]
 jsonld: |